walidmadih/TravelReservation/README.md

 # Travel Reservation

-A distributed system which implements transaction, locks, etc... to handle a travel reservation system.
+A distributed system which uses transaction, locks, etc... to handle a travel reservation system.

 To run the RMI resource manager: